 - 11. Don't violate any law, rule, or regulation implementing or directly concerning the merit principles. - 12.
 Don't violate Veteran's Preference by taking or failure to take a personnel action (National Defense Authorization Act for FY97). - 13.
 Don't implement or enforce a nondisclosure agreement or policy lacking notification of whistleblower rights.

 DIVERSITY AND LEADERSHIP

-The source of our strength is the diversity of our people.
-Through a comprehensive strategy and leader commitment, diversity includes embracing the strengths of diverse people in an inclusive environment built around dignity and respect, investing in and managing talent, valuing individuals, and developing culturally aware civilians who enhance our organizations.
+Through a comprehensive strategy and leader commitment, investing in and managing talent, valuing individuals, and developing culturally aware civilians who enhance our organizations.

 Equal Employment Opportunity (EEO) Program